-TIMES OF CRISIS: THE EU FOREIGN AND SECURITY POLICY AND THE WAR IN UKRAINE
+TIMES OF CRISIS: THE EU FOREIGN AND SECURITY POLICY AND THE WAR IN UKRAINE right.
+The Russian invasion of Ukraine has forced the EU to launch itself as a geopolitical actor in a fashion inconceivable just a few years ago.

-In the words of Jean Monnet "Europe will be forged in crises, and will be the sum of the solutions adopted for those crises" (Monnet, 1976) The war in Ukraine certainly proves him right.
-The
+In the words of Jean Monnet "Europe will be forged in crises, and will be the sum of the solutions adopted for those crises" (Monnet, 1976) The war in Ukraine certainly proves him